epigen/LIQUORICE/docs/source/liquorice_commandline_tool.rst

 Note that the memory usage will increase with the number of parallel jobs (set by the `-j` parameter of parallel).
 We usually allow for 3GB of RAM for each job executed in parallel and set the `-j` parameter accordingly ( `j` = <Total available Memory on the Computer/Server>/3 GB) when running LIQUORICE with default settings on a region-set of 6000 regions.
 Note that memory usage also depends on `extend_to`, `binsize`, `speed_mode`, and scales linearly with the number of regions in your region-sets.
+Finally: LIQUORICE's results will slightly differ based on whether or not you use `--n_cores 1` or `--n_cores <anything larger than 1>`.
+This is due to differences in the sampling of fragment lengths and nothing to worry about - both results are equally valid.

 Sources for input files
 ***********************